lirmm/waves-core/docs/user_doc/service/submissions.rst

 A service output is defined by:

 * **Label** : The displayed name for your output
-* **File Name or Pattern** : output file name, may contains a '%s' pattern referencing associated input value for creating file name
+* **File Name or Pattern** : output file name, may contain a '%s' pattern referencing associated input value for creating file name
 * **Extension** : Expected file output extension
 * **App short code**: Set output short code for api output retrieval (automatically set if not filled)
 * **Edam format**: Output EDAM ontology format